-A school's Progress 8 score will normally be between -1 and +1.+1 means that pupils in that school are achieving on average one grade more in each qualification than similar pupils across the country. -1 indicates that pupils are achieving one grade less.
-Consequently, schools with a score of -0.5 are not achieving the minimum standard expected by the Government and could attract the attention of Ofsted.
+A school's Progress 8 score is normally between -1 and +1.+1 means that pupils in that school are achieving on average one grade more in each qualification than similar pupils across the country. -1 indicates that pupils are achieving one grade less.
+Consequently, schools with a score of -0.5 are not achieving the minimum standard expected by the government and could attract the attention of Ofsted.
 A school with + 0.5 or greater is making well above average progress with its pupils.

 Pupils are included in Progress 8 if:

 - their key stage 4 (KS4) attainment can be matched to their attainment at key stage 2 (KS2);